telerik/reporting-docs/knowledge-base/how-to-pass-connectionstring-to-report-dynamically-through-report-parameter.md

 ## Description
 Sometimes it is necessary to change dynamically the connection string of a report and/or data item.
-This could be done **_directly in the report definition_** using dedicated report parameters.

 ## Solution
+The requirement can be achieved without writing additional code, **_directly in the report definition_** using dedicated report parameters.
 Here are the steps:
-1. In the report definition introduce a new Report Parameter (for example _ConnectionStringParameter_) - the connection string will be passed to the Report via this parameter.
+1. In the report definition [introduce a new Report Parameter](https://docs.telerik.com/reporting/designing-reports-parameters-adding-parameters) (for example _ConnectionStringParameter_) - the connection string will be passed to the Report via this parameter.
 2. In the Report or other [Data item](https://docs.telerik.com/reporting/data-items) (Table, List, etc.) where the connection string is supposed to be changed dynamically introduce a new [Binding](https://docs.telerik.com/reporting/expressions-bindings) as shown below: